 Sonos has a great room correction feature that makes adjustments to your soundbar audio delivery depending on your room.
 Unfortunately, it's only available on iOS for now.
 While the soundbar by itself might lack a bit of bass, it has a great overall audio quality and shines thanks to a well-balanced sound profile, which is great for various voice-oriented content like TV shows.
 It's also quite easy to improve its performance if you upgrade your setup.

-Unfortunately, the Beam can be a bit of a hassle to set up.
-You need to download the Sonos app on your phone for it to work, but it doesn't support Bluetooth, so you have to either connect it to your home's WiFi network or plug in a wired Internet connection.
+Unfortunately, this soundbar can be a bit of a hassle to set up.
+You need to download the Sonos app on your phone for it to work, but it doesn't support Bluetooth, so you have to either connect it to your home's Wi-Fi network or plug in a wired Internet connection.
 It also only has an HDMI ARC port, so if your TV only supports optical audio you'll need to use the provided adapter.
 If the limited connectivity options aren't a problem for you, though, it's a well-rounded, upgradeable choice.

 Get the Sonos if you want a small soundbar that you can eventually upgrade into a bigger setup, but if you want something less expensive with a simpler design, you'll want to go for the Bose.